Skip to content

 Section 6.
 The Treasurer shall receive and disperse the funds of the Club and prepare all required financial documents and reports and shall pay expenditures that are authorized by the membership or the Executive Board.

-ARTICLE VI: REPLACEMENT AND RECALL OF OFFICERS
+ARTICLE VII: REPLACEMENT AND RECALL OF OFFICERS

-B.) Disloyalty to the Party, such as a change in registration from Democrat or publicly advocating the election of another party’s candidate opposing a Democrat.
+Publicly advocating the election of another party’s candidate opposing a Democrat.

-C.) Fraud or malfeasance, such as mismanagement of funds.
+Fraud or malfeasance, such as mismanagement of funds.

-D.) Failure to perform the duties of the office to which elected.
+Failure to perform the duties of the office to which elected.

-ARTICLE VII: EXECUTIVE BOARD AND STANDING COMMITTEES
+ARTICLE VIII: EXECUTIVE BOARD AND STANDING COMMITTEES

 Section 1.
 The Executive Board shall consist of the duly elected officers, a President-appointed Parliamentarian and President-appointed chairpersons of Standing Committees.
 Presidential appointments will be ratified by a two-thirds majority of the elected officers.